Desert Sportsman Fishing Report 12/14/2018

 Mogollon Rim Region (Sedona, Payson, Heber-Overgaard)

 Bass Lakes – Bartlett has been the most consistent producer with good numbers of largemouth being caught on threadfin shad colored streamers on intermediate sinking lines.
-Try white Clouser Minnows size 4-6, Flash Minnows size 2-4.
+Fish have been in 10-15ft of water off main lake points.
+Try white Clouser Minnows size 4-6.

-Local Carp Waters (Canals and Ponds) – The carp bite has been excellent lately and we keep the best flies in stock at all times … try size 8 Carpilicious, size 8 Belly Crawl Tan or Olive, size 6 Baker’s McCrusty, size 6 Swimming Carp Nymphs, size 6 Baker’s Egg Drop.
+Local Carp Waters (Canals and Ponds) – The carp bite has been great lately and we keep the best flies in stock at all times … stop by the shop for the latest patterns and info!

 Stop by the store or contact us today for additional details and information.
 We stock all of the flies and any other gear necessary for a great day on the water.
 Good Luck out there!